spacelift-io/terraform-provider-spacelift/docs/resources/space.md

 ### Optional

 - `description` (String) free-form space description for users
-- `inherit_entities` (Boolean) indication whether access to this space inherits read access to entities from the parent space
+- `inherit_entities` (Boolean) indication whether access to this space inherits read access to entities from the parent space.
+Defaults to `false`.
 - `parent_space_id` (String) immutable ID (slug) of parent space.
 Defaults to `root`.

 ### Read-Only